Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Bouncing Balls and Falling Toast.md

 **Looking at odd properties of bodies with spin.** - A selection of mechanics experiments which investigate the properties of bodies with added spin.
 From bouncing balls of walls to dropping toast from tables we find out the hidden influence of angular momentum and why it makes our carpet buttery.

-Last initially checked on 2022-02-05 by Andrew Sellek (ads79@cam.ac.uk)) and doublechecked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk))
+Last initially checked on 2022-02-05 by Andrew Sellek (ads79@cam.ac.uk)) and double-checked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->